dylan-fair/readMe-generator/readME.md

 ## Installation

-Download the .zip file from my repo install node.js npm inquirer then run using node index.js
+Make sure you have Node.js installed on your computer.
+Clone my repo or download the .zip file from this page.

 ## Usage